shreyaganguly04/Face-Detection/README.md

 <h1>Haar Cascade Classifier</h1>

-Haar Cascade classifier is an effective object detection approach.
-Haar Cascade is an Object Detection Algorithm used to identify faces in an image or a real time video.
+Haar Cascade classifier is an effective object detection approach whereas Haar Cascade is an Object Detection Algorithm used to identify faces in an image or a real time video.

     Haar Cascade XML Files : https://github.com/anaustinbeing/haar-cascade-files